knpwrs/knpwrs.github.io/about.md

 * [Cursor Dance Party][cdp] is a tech demo of WebSockets and HTML5 Canvas.
   Users see the cursors of all other connected users as they move around.

+### Volunteer Work

+#### ExcelChurch &middot; Lancaster, MA

+* Weekly setup and teardown of professional A/V equipment including sound, recording, and projection.
+* Set up electronic drums to trigger sounds from [Superior Drummer] and set up external MIDI controller running through the drums to control click tracks and backing tracks as well as automate the rest of our A/V setup (projection, lights, recording, etc).
+Entire MIDI chain runs over ethernet to back of house.
+* Designed system for live broadcast and overflow projection.
+* See [full setup diagram][excel-setup].

 ### Education

 #### University of Massachusetts Amherst